cloudoperators/greenhouse-extensions/plutono/README.md

 **Step 1: Add your dashboards**

 Dashboards are selected from `ConfigMaps` across namespaces.
 The plugin searches for `ConfigMaps` with the label `plutono-dashboard: "true"` and imports them into Plutono.
 The `ConfigMap` should contain a key like `my-dashboard.json` with the dashboard JSON content.
+[Example](https://github.com/cloudoperators/greenhouse-extensions/blob/main/plutono/README.md#example-dashboard-config)

 **Step 2: Add your datasources**

 Data sources are selected from `Secrets` across namespaces.
 The plugin searches for `Secrets` with the label `plutono-dashboard: "true"` and imports them into Plutono.
-The `Secrets` should contain valid datasource configuration YAML like [example-datasource-config-file](http://docs.grafana.org/administration/provisioning/#example-datasource-config-file).
+The `Secrets` should contain valid datasource configuration YAML.
+[Example](https://github.com/cloudoperators/greenhouse-extensions/blob/main/plutono/README.md#example-datasource-config)

 ## Configuration